Managing finances may seem pretty straightforward, but it’s not as easy as it sounds.

-It’s important to point out that every restaurant has a slightly different way of doing things including the balancing of their cash drawer, so keep in mind that the points we’ve made can and will differ, depending on the restaurant.
-However, it’s still a good thing to have a general idea of how to balance a cash drawer properly.
+That said, it’s important to point out that every restaurant has a slightly different way of doing things, including balancing their cash drawer.
+Keep in mind that the points we’ve made can and will differ depending on your establishment.

 How Often Should One Balance the Cash Drawer?